EventStore/samples/Quickstart/Java/esdb-sample-springboot/README.md

 For Maven, build the JAR file with `./mvnw clean package` and then run with:
 ``` [source,sh]
-java -jar target/greeting-service.0.0.1.jar
+java -jar target/esdb-sample-springboot.0.0.1.jar
 ```

 For Gradle, build the JAR file with `./gradlew clean build` and then run with:
 ``` [source,sh]
-java -jar build/libs/greeting-service.0.0.1.jar
+java -jar build/libs/esdb-sample-springboot.0.0.1.jar
 ```

 ## Test the app manually

-For the greeting service default, curl or point a web browser to:
+For the visitorGreeted service default, curl or point a web browser to:
 ```
 http://localhost:9000/hello-world
 ```